 The people saw Jesus as fulfillment of those passages but they didn't understand where his kingdom would lead him.
 They were really deaf to his words and to the words of the prophets.
-In fact, five days later, basically the same crowd crucified him!
+In fact, five days later, a crowd which likely contained some of the same people crucified him!

 They understood and remembered only part of what God said in the book of Zephaniah: "Sing, O Daughter of Zion; shout aloud, O Israel!
 Be glad and rejoice with all your heart, O Daughter of Jerusalem!
 The LORD has taken away your punishment, he has turned back your enemy.
 The LORD, the King of Israel, is with you; never again will you fear any harm.
-On that day they will say to Jerusalem, 'Do not fear, O Zion; do not let your hands hang limp.'"
-(Zephaniah 3:14-16) Only the eyes of faith may see the king of whom Zephaniah speaks.
+On that day they will say to Jerusalem, 'Do not fear, O Zion; do not let your hands hang limp."
+(Zephaniah 3:14-16) Only the eyes of faith will see the king of whom Zephaniah speaks.

-Jesus' entry into Jerusalem is really symbolic.
-His riding on a donkey is pure paradox, a real contradiction.
-This animal was regarded as greatly inferior to the horse, and a great king who was a real, earthly king would surely be riding on a horse, with an army of soldiers and weapons with him.
+Jesus' entry into Jerusalem today is also symbolic.
+His riding on a donkey is pure paradox, a contradiction.
+This animal was regarded as greatly inferior to the horse, and a great king who was a real, earthly king would surely be riding on a horse, bringing an army of soldiers and weapons with him.

 Jesus, however, would come as the king of humility and of peace to show that his kingdom is not of this world.
-When, at his trial, Pontius Pilate asked if he were a king, we read "Jesus said, 'My kingdom is not of this world.
+When, at his trial, Pontius Pilate asked if he were a king "Jesus said, 'My kingdom is not of this world.

 If it were, my servants would fight to prevent my arrest by the Jews.
 But now my kingdom is from another place."
 (John 18:36)

-Jesus certainly wants to show his lowliness to mankind.
-Through his very humiliation Jesus will subdue the enemies of his kingdom as the King.
+Jesus certainly shows his lowliness to mankind.
+Through his very humiliation Jesus will subdue the enemies of his kingdom.
 The kings of the earth conquer by oppression.
 Jesus will be victorious while he would seem to surrender.
 He must die in order to conquer death.
 But in the end there will be a change; things will be different.
 When his cloak of humility is removed his glory will shine like the sun.
-Then he will sit, not upon a donkey, but upon the white horse of his kingship and go forth conquering and to conquer.
-John gives us that glorious picture in the book of Revelation: "I looked, and there before me was a white horse!
+Then he will sit, not upon a donkey, but upon the white horse of his kingship.
+We see that glorious picture in the book of Revelation: "I looked, and there before me was a white horse!
 Its rider held a bow, and he was given a crown, and he rode out as a conqueror bent on conquest."
 (Revelation 6:2)

-Jesus permits himself to be greeted as the son of David.
+On this day Jesus permits himself to be greeted as the son of David.
 At this time he does not object to being called a king.
 They greeted him as the Messiah, the son of David, Israel's King.

 Hosanna means "save" or "help".
 "Hosanna David's son!" means "help the son of David to succeed".
-The people praise him as blessed by God, the one who comes in the name of the Lord, that is, he comes in obedience to the Lord's order as his messenger with his authority.
+The people praise him as blessed by God, the one who comes in the name of the Lord, that is, he comes in obedience to the Lord's command as his messenger with his authority.
 May this hosanna resound to highest heaven!